VitorVilela7/SMW-SA1-Pack/README.md

 with SMW Hacking to use it.

 In order to get started, grab a new clean ROM.
 Japanese or European versions will not work.
+If you already edited your ROM with Lunar Magic it won't work either.

-Now, open the ROM in Lunar Magic and expand it to at least 2MB. **Don't** save any level nor do any action on the editor.
+Apply the sa1.asm patxh using [Asar](https://github.com/RPGHacker/asar).

-After expanding, apply sa1.asm to your ROM, using Asar.
+You don't need to expand your ROM manually, the tool automatically does that for you.

 Then feel free to test it with your preferred emulator.
 If it works properly, somewhere in your emulator it should display SA-1, e.g. ROM+RAM+BAT+SA-1 in